allegro/marathon-consul/README.md

 In future callback interface between marathon and marathon-consul will be replaced by SSE.
 While using SSE please consider:
 - SSE is using Web module config for queues, event sizes, in the future will be moved to sse module,
-- SSE is using sync-leader config for determining current leader, when this value match leader returned by marathon (/v2/leader endpoint) then SSE is started on this instance,
+- SSE is using marathon-leader config for determining current leader, when this value match leader returned by marathon (/v2/leader endpoint) then SSE is started on this instance,
 - when enabled SSE is spawning its own own set of workers and separated dispatcher,
 - be advised to disable marathon callback subscription when enabling SSE, otherwise it might result in doubling registers and deregisers.